 Between the smooth-leaf and savoy types, there are a multitude of different cultivars (varieties) of spinach known in the gardening world.
 For a sample of the different options out there, the Wisconsin Horticulture Division of Extension offers a great list.

-You can grow spinach from either seed or established seedlings.
-Even though seeds take a little longer to see results, the planting process is easy.
+You can plant spinach from either seed or established seedlings.
+Even though spinach seeds take a little longer to see results, the planting process is easy.

 You also have far more options of unique and interesting varieties to grow from seed.
 And after all, one of the best aspects of gardening is experimenting and experiencing new flavors for yourself!